What Happens On The Day - FAQ's

 What should I do before leaving home on event day?

-Please take a look at our Weet-Bix Kids TRYathlon pre-event checklist to ensure you are well-prepared for the day and have packed all the items needed for a safe and fun day.
+Please take a look at our Weet-Bix Kids TRYathlon pre-event checklist for individuals or for teams to ensure you are well-prepared for the day and have packed all the items needed for a safe and fun day.
 Some items are recommended to bring but others are compulsory such as closed in shoes for the bike & run legs and helmet.

 If you have received your event kit make sure that you have your child’s event number sticker and that it is stuck to